-• Job Corps outreach activities
+Job Corps outreach activities

-Department Of Employment Services operates four AJCs throughout the District and mandates that the centers be certified as either a comprehensive center or an affiliate center in accordance to the
+Department of Employment Services operates four AJCs throughout the District and mandates that the centers be certified as either a comprehensive center or an affiliate center in accordance to the WIC Policy No. 2013.003.
+A comprehensive AJC, as well as affiliates sites, must provide career, employment, and training services specified in Section 134 of the WIOA and provide job seeker and employer access to AJC partner services listed in Section 121(b).
+Each AJC in the District is equipped to provide all District residents with all DOES programs;

-WIC Policy No. 2013.003.
-A comprehensive AJC as well as affiliates sites must provide career, employment, and training services specified in Section 134 of the WIOA, and provide job seeker and employer access to AJC partner services listed in Section 121(b).
-Each AJC in the District is equipped to provide all District residents with all DOES programs; however, a comprehensive center provides customers with access to all of the AJC partner programs through either on-site services or referrals.
+however, a comprehensive center provides customers with access to all the AJC partner programs through on-site services or direct linkages.
 The roles of the co-located one-stop partners are clearly defined in existing MOAs and MOUs between DOES, OSSE, and DDS/RSA.
-Resource contributions of the one-stop partners are currently being examined and this topic requires further planning.
+Resource contributions of the one-stop partners have been addressed through the Infrastructure Funding Agreement (IFA).

 Through the District's AJCs, customers receive direct access to DOES staff and partners in support of their job search efforts.
 Services delivered through the AJCs are completely based on customer choice, allowing each customer to determine which services they would like to pursue.
 AJC staff is provided with tools and resources to make recommendations and work with customers to determine their individual plans based on an initial assessment.
 All customers are provided with assistance in the completion of their DC Networks registration, job search assistance, job readiness workshops, and labor market information.
-Those who are assessed as needing more intensive services and meet eligibility requirements for WIOA are enrolled and matched with a Workforce Development Specialist.
+Those who are assessed as needing more intensive services, and meet eligibility requirements for WIOA, are enrolled and matched with a Workforce Development Specialist.